culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 ### Exporting the mesh with textures for High-Res visualization
-At this point we need to export an high resolution mesh for different purposes.
+At this point, we need to export a high-resolution mesh for different purposes.
 For this:

 - Go to *Export* in the menu and select *Export Textured Mesh*. **Drop Down** the name of your mesh, **Drop Down** your preferred format and click **Export**
 - create another folder called *"Exports"* within the same folder of the images and save the model in this folder.